 There’s no prizes for guessing who tackles Ford after the ensuing ruck.

-In a lung-bursting run of play that lasts over 2 minutes, Du Toit’s effort to shadow Ford tells and England pass the ball into touch to give South Africa the ball back.
+In a lung-bursting run of play that lasts over 2 minutes in the video below, Du Toit’s effort to shadow Ford tells and England pass the ball into touch to give South Africa the ball back.

 Taking time out of the ball